Where do you eat when you’re only in town for a few hours? Go where the recommendations point you, and you won’t be disappointed.

 Coconut jasmine rice infused with ginger and pandan leaves

-*Black rice brulee: pandan infused black rice cooked with coconut topped with caramelised custard
+Black rice Brulee: pandan infused black rice cooked with coconut topped with caramelised custard

 Lemon and lime curd tart with mixed berry compote and double cream

 Great food and a nice ambience.
-If you’re going on a date I Darwin, sit inside – it’s quieter, darker and more intimate.
+If you’re going on a date in Darwin, sit inside – it’s quieter, darker and more intimate.
 But if you can, get a gang together so you can order more dishes, get rowdy and share at an outdoor table.

 All AT reviews are conducted anonymously and our writers pay their own way – so we experience exactly what you would.